 Video gallery of ECEF clients makes networking more productive.

 Exclusive research tracks public readiness for in-person events.

 Sam Lippman's "5 Data Points in 5 Minutes" kicks off the program.

 General sessions include two keynote addresses and live speaker Q&A.

 Breakout sessions immerse you in facilitated interactive discussions with up to 20 event executives.

-TechDemo + Networking gives clients exclusive access on November 18, plus three free passes for staff and technologists on November 19-20.
+TechDemo + Networking gives clients exclusive access on Wednesday, plus three free passes for staff and technologists on Thursday and Friday.
 Schedule in Eastern Time.

 Brown bag lunches will be 60-minutes of hosted discussions.

 Facilitated appointment setting gives you maximum scheduling flexibility to network with the industry A-list.

 Eligible substitutions can be made at any time.
 Virtual ECEF: Registration fees are fully refundable for cancellations at least two days in advance of ECEF week for Online ECEF.
 In-Person ECEF: Registration fees are fully refundable for cancellations at least one week in advance of ECEF week for in-person ECEF.